admiral-shlork/nixostest/README.md

 ## Prerequisites

-Make sure to partition and label everything correctly.
-See `fileSystems` config for the host to see the required label names.
+See `fileSystems` config for the host and create necessary partitions.

 ## Installation